 THP and its affiliates engage in a broad spectrum of activities, including investments in our industry generally.
-In the ordinary course of their business activities, THP and its affiliates may engage in activities where their interests conflict with our interests or those of our other stockholders, such as investing in or advising businesses that directly or indirectly compete with certain
+In the ordinary course of their business activities, THP and its affiliates may engage in activities where their interests conflict with our

 Our shares of common stock are listed on the Nasdaq Global Market, and we are a "controlled company" within the meaning of the rules and listing standards of The Nasdaq Stock Market LLC (NASDAQ).
 As a result, we qualify for, and intend to rely on, exemptions from certain corporate governance requirements.
 You will not have the same protections as those afforded to stockholders of companies that are subject to such governance requirements.